rutgerblom/SDDC.Lab/README.md

   * git clone https://github.com/rutgerblom/vsphere-nsxt-lab-deploy.git
 * ESXi and vCenter ISO files as well as the NSX-T Manager OVA file
 * If deploying NSX-T you need an NSX-T license (Check out [VMUG Advantage](https://www.vmug.com/membership/vmug-advantage-membership) or the [NSX-T Product Evaluation Center](https://my.vmware.com/web/vmware/evalcenter?p=nsx-t-eval))
-* For dynamic routing between the lab environment(s) and your physical network you need a switch that supports OSPF.
-Dynamic routing is enabled by default but this can be changed in the answerfile.
+* A layer-3 switch for dynamic routing between the physical network and the pod(s).
+Required when dynamic routing is enabled in the answerfile.

 ## Usage